 The new reference points to be considered for standardization are the communication links of the App-ID Registry, marked with numbers 6), 13), 14 and 19).
 6), and 13) may not need to be standardized.
 The communication link 14) between App-ID Registry Function and IN-CSE could be implemented compliant with the Mca reference point.

-7.4 Architecture Proposal For functionality X

-7.4.1 Functionality X Requirements

-The following is a list of basic requirements to be considered in design and analysis of functionality X solutions:

-7.4.2 Architecture

-The Candidate Architecture for functionality X follows:

-7.4.2.1 Nodes

-For the architecture of functionality X there are Y architectural components:

-7.3.2.2 Reference Points

-There are Z reference points in the functionality Y Architecture:

 8 App-ID Registry Function Metadata

 The following clause describes the App-ID Registry Function metadata.